DashReza7/PacificRenderer/README.md

 - **Physically-Based Rendering**: Implements unbiased Monte Carlo path tracing and other integrators for realistic image synthesis.
 - **Mitsuba Scene Compatibility**: Supports a subset of Mitsuba's XML scene format, allowing you to use many existing Mitsuba scenes directly.
 - **Modular Integrator System**: Includes the following integrators:
-    - Path tracer (`path`)
+    - Path tracer (`path`).
+Traces paths from camera towards the world objects.
+It uses both BSDF and direct light sampling, combining them with multiple importance sampling.
-	- Particle tracer (`ptracer`)
+	- Particle tracer (`ptracer`).
+In contrast to path tracing, this integrator starts paths from light sources, and at each bounce tries to connect itself to the camera.
 	- Unstratified path tracer (`path-unstrat`.
-In contrast to the regular path tracer which samples the film plane pixel by pixel(i.e. stratified), this integrator samples the film plane in an unstratified manner.
+In contrast to regular path tracer which samples the film plane pixel by pixel(i.e. stratified), this integrator samples the film plane in an unstratified manner.
 It's noisier than the regular path tracer, and was written for the purpose of demonstrating the advantages of stratified sampling)
 	- Bidirectional path tracer with multiple importance sampling (`bidir`)
 	- Direct lighting (`direct`)
-	- Depth (`depth`), Albedo (`albedo`), Geometric normal (`geometric_normal`)
+	- Depth (`depth`), Albedo (`albedo`), Geometric normal (`geometric_normal`).
+These are mostly used for debugging purposes.
 - **BSDFs and Materials**:
 	- Diffuse
 	- Conductor (Metal), Rough Conductor